Approximation by Quad Meshes in Laguerre Geometry: L-conjugacy and dual curvature radii of a surface with respect to a tangent sphere congruence

 At non-umbilic points, we have $\Lambda < 0$ and thus \emph{all contact elements are L-hyperbolic}.
 Due to \eqref{eq:Lasymp}, $\phi_a=\pm \pi/4$, hence the \emph{L-asymptotic tangents are orthogonal, bisecting the principal tangents}.
 L-conjugacy \eqref{eq:conjcurv} simplifies to \be \bar{a}_1\bar{b}_1 - \bar{a}_2\bar{b}_2 =0. \ee This expresses symmetry with respect to the L-asymptotic tangents.
 We see here relations to Euclidean minimal surfaces, which appear as that special case where the mid spheres have radius zero and are the points of $f$.
 This is also the case in which L-conjugacy is the same as ordinary conjugacy.

 Using the attached congruence of mid spheres, we have frame fields of L-conjugate directions with a constant angle.
 They may provide interesting alternatives to the principal directions.

 \paragraph{Surfaces with only L-parabolic contact elements} At an L-parabolic point, one principal curvature radius equals the radius $r$ of the congruence sphere.
 Hence, every surface $f$ has only L-parabolic contact elements if we attach to it a congruence of principal spheres, say, the ones with radius $\rho_1$.
 Then, any direction is L-conjugate to the second principal direction.
-This can provide interesting types of flexibility for approximation.
+This can provide interesting types of flexibility for approximation and deserves further study.